Reinforcement Learning with Knowledge Representation and Reasoning: A Brief Survey: KRR for Efficiency of RL

 With the strength of learning policies for all options simultaneously, HRM is effective at learning good policies for a task specified by an RM.
 However, it might converge to suboptimal solutions even in simple tabular cases due to the myopic option-based approach.
-There are some following studies that either extend the RMs to encode a team task in cooperative multi-agent RL~\cite{neary2020reward,hu2021decentralized} or infer RMs from the agent's learning experience instead of being specified by the user~\cite{icarte2019learning,xu2020joint,furelos2020induction}.